open-mcp/open-mcp/docs/install.md

-# Installing omcp
+# Installing open-mcp

 ## System requirements

-In order to run omcp, you will need a Ubuntu 22.04.02 LTS (Jammy Jellyfish) with ROS 2 Humble Hawksbill and its development tools installed.
+In order to run open-mcp, you will need a Ubuntu 22.04.02 LTS (Jammy Jellyfish) with ROS 2 Humble Hawksbill and its development tools installed.
 It is generally recommended that you have at least 16GB of RAM and an something equivalent to a more or less recent Intel i7 or better.

 ### Installing Ubuntu Jammy